25/26 Learner Support Bursary Applications Update

 - meet any entry requirements of the chosen course;

-- be unable to fund the course via savings, and will not be eligible for funding through other sources, such as Student Finance funding.
+- not be eligible for full funding through other sources, such as Student Finance funding.

 -